7 Tips on How to Write a Business Blog That Will Convert

 2. Write to satisfy user search intent

-As important as keywords are to business blogging, you don’t want to target any of your chosen keywords by throwing them haphazardly into your content.
+As important as keywords are to blogging for your business, you don’t want to target any of your chosen keywords by throwing them haphazardly into your content.
 Your keywords shouldn’t be an afterthought.

 Your blog should be specifically written to satisfy user search intent — that is, the reason why users search for a given keyword.